What does a forensic musicologist do?

-In fact, I think the first thing that makes someone well-suited is to possess, in some measure, the so-called “heart of a teacher.”
-Since most people aren’t music experts, a good musicologist seeks to teach the plaintiffs, defendants, judges, juries, and mediators about the takeaways from musicological analysis, observations, and opinions.
-They, not the musicologist, are the ones who will make determinations about “infringe ent,” which is not a musical term, and hopefully, with the musicologist’s help, they will understand the musical aspects well enough to make a well-informed and just decision.
+Most people like music, but aren’t music experts.
+A good musicologist seeks to teach the plaintiffs, defendants, judges, juries, and mediators about the takeaways from musicological analysis, observations, and opinions.
+The court, not the musicologist, will make the actual determinations about “infringement.”
+Hopefully, with the musicologist’s help, they will understand the musical aspects well enough to make a well-informed and just decision.

-But the persona is definitely more about the debating part or even about opportunism.
-Just this morning, I read an article that was angry at the “copyright complex,” which supposedly collaborates to maximize conflict to the benefit of those in the legal profession.
-I think that’s wrong, first of all.
-And most of the time, by far, my job involves discouraging conflict, so again, the heart of a teacher is a desirable quality to possess.
-Clients, you might imagine, are often predisposed and fairly bellicose.
-When my findings lead to discouraging conflict, it can be challenging to be understood and persuasive.
-But my opinion provides little comfort if my client doesn’t understand it.
-When a doctor tells you there’s nothing wrong with you, you’d prefer the peace that comes from understanding it, rather than relying on faith.
+I’ve also heard anger directed at the “copyright complex,” as though it were a machine that supposedly collaborates to maximize conflict to the benefit of those in the legal profession.
+But in my experience, much of the time my job actually involves discouraging conflict, and here again, the heart of a teacher is a helpful factor.
+Clients, you might imagine, are often predisposed and bellicose.
+When my findings lead to discouraging them from pursuing their cases, it can be challenging to be heard, understood, and persuasive.
+But my opinion provides little comfort if my client isn’t made to understand it.
+When a doctor tells you there’s nothing wrong with you, you’d want the peace that comes from understanding his findings, rather than relying on faith.

-Musicians, music supervisors, and advertising producers are likely to seek out a forensic musicologist when the concern emerges that a musical composition might infringe upon another, and that music is going into a broadcast soon.
+Musicians, music supervisors, and advertising producers are likely to seek out a forensic musicologist when the concern arises that a musical composition might infringe upon another and that the music is going into a broadcast soon.
 Someone involved says, “We should get a musicologist on this and see if we have a problem.”

 And then someone else says, “How do we find a musicologist?
 And what will they do?”

-In the above scenario, it’s a forensic musicologist they’re looking for.
-But there are other types of musicologists that do things that have nothing to do with plagiarism or copyright.
-In fact, most musicologists are doing those things.
-There are no “forensic musicology” majors at universities, and all the musicology degrees they bestow are about the less about legalities and more academically geared.
+In the scenario above, they’re looking for a forensic musicologist.
+General musicologists often have nothing to do with plagiarism or copyright.
+There are no “Forensic Musicology” majors at universities, and the musicology degrees they offer are less about legalities and more academically oriented.
 Whatever kind of musicologist one might be looking for, there’s another article about how to find one.

 As for “what do forensic musicologists do?”
-I don’t think Musicologize has ever really explained all of that in any detail.
-So let’s explain it now.
+Let’s explain all of that in detail.
 Let’s ask:

 What is a forensic musicologist?

-Forensic musicologists are specialists who apply musical expertise, most often involving the analysis of melody, harmony, rhythm, form, and orchestration, to illuminate the relevant truths in matters of civil law.
+Forensic musicologists are specialists who apply musical expertise, most often involving the analysis of melody, harmony, rhythm, form, and orchestration, to illuminate the relevant truths in matters of music copyright and civil law.

 What do forensic musicologists do?